 In addition, you can gather a focus group to seek input and identify any section that may need further simplification.

-A comprehensive policy ensures that employees do not face any confusion when it comes to decision making.
+A comprehensive travel and expense policy ensures that employees do not face any confusion when it comes to decision making.
 For this, you must provide detailed guidelines on all aspects of T&E, such as:

 Reading a lengthy policy can be cumbersome.
 This means that most employees might skim through it and avoid reading important sections.
 To increase the likelihood that employees will read and follow it, you need to make it more engaging visually.
 Some suggestions to increase visual clarity include: